-When playing a trading card game, how many cards are you able to take per tern from your deck?
+When playing a trading card game, how many cards are you able to take per turn from your deck?
 How many different decks do you have access to?
-How many cards can you play in a turn?
-Do your play your turns such that each turn reinforces advantages you can leverage?
+Do you leverage your present turns such that it reinforces the you already have?

 Today we explore the concept of evaluating life similar to how trading card games are played.